 Dietary supplements are a specific class of products that contain concentrated sources of nutrients or other substances having a nutritional or physiological effect of which products are not generally marketed as food and are used for intake in "dosage" forms, including pills, capsules, tablets, powders or liquids.
 Though not food additives in the classic sense, it is important to include them in this conversation as they take on such a prominent role in modern nutritional practice and sit at the intersection of food and drug products.
 With growing consumer focus on preventive health, personalized nutrition, and performance enhancement, the global dietary supplement market has expanded sharply.
 It consists of vitamin and mineral supplements, herbal or botanical preparations, sports nutrition products, specialty supplements designed to address specific health concerns, and novel formulations that include probiotics, prebiotics, enzymes, and other bioactive compounds.
 Vitamins and minerals form the backbone of the supplement market, with single nutrients or combinations that range from simple multivitamins to sophisticated products designed for specific socioeconomic or health needs.
-Multivitamin/mineral supplements usually have extensive daily reference intakes of many micronutrients, while specialized formulas tend to deliver more than the calcium and vitamin D for bone health, iron to prevent anemia, folic acid during pregnancy or one or another of the B vitamins to help out on energy metabolism.
+Multivitamin/mineral supplements usually have extensive daily reference intakes of many micronutrients, while specialized formulas tend to deliver more than the reference intake of certain nutrients for clinical or therapeutic applications - such as MATS Centre for Distance and Online Education, MATS University calcium and vitamin D for bone health, iron to prevent anemia, folic acid during pregnancy or one or another of the B vitamins to help out on energy metabolism.